axr167/interview-prep/technical-rounds/10-Other-Sliding-Window/README.md

 The sliding window technique must be used when:

-- We are tasked with finding a continuous block of data like a substring or a subarray
+- We are tasked with finding a continuous block of data like a substring of a string or a continuous subarray
-- That substring/subarray must satisfy certain conditions.
+- That substring/subarray must satisfy certain conditions

 The way we do this is: